- Home

 - Read and evaluate texts critically, using knowledge gained from wider reading to inform and improve their own writing

-- Write effectively and coherently using Standard English appropriately
+- Write effectively and coherently using standard English appropriately

 - Use grammar correctly, punctuate and spell accurately